Kristinsalu/Information_systems_development/README.md

-- Made in TalTech's course ITB2203
+- Created as part of TalTech coursework
 - Main language: c#